MattHartfield/FacSexCoalescentR/README.md

 - M = 2Nm is the net migration rate between demes, for m between 0 and 1.
 Defined as in the full simulation.
 - Demes are the number of subpopulations present.
 Set to 1 to define a single panmictic population.

-[Rates per deme] are a set of 4*Demes parameters, which together determine how sex is defined within each deme. *Here, the rates of sex are defined in units of 2N generations.
+[Rates per deme] are a set of 4 X Demes parameters, which together determine how sex is defined within each deme. *Here, the rates of sex are defined in units of 2N generations.
 Hence a value of 2 equates to an unscaled rate of sex of 1/N in the previous simulations.*

 A simple example: